TOLL FREE: 1-866-611-2665

 “I think it’s very important that women have regular screening.
 I have a family history of cancer, and breast cancer, so for me personally it was really important to make sure after 40 I go every year to check and make sure that nothing is abnormal,” says Amanda MacKay, a Mayfair mammography patient.
 “With this new technology it’s not like old technology where it can be quite uncomfortable.”

 To get a mammogram, you will need to speak to your doctor about your family history, when to start screening, and how frequently you should be screened.
-The new Senographe Pristina mammography system is available in our Mayfair Diagnostics’ Mayfair Place and Southcentre locations, and will be available in our Mahogany location opening Fall 2018.
+Visit our breast imaging services page for a list of mammography locations.